mwarning/trigger/README.md

 ## Door Status

 The door status is determined based on the text returned of the HTTPS query or SSH command.
-Recognized are the keywords `LOCKED` (door closed) and `UNLOCKED` (door open).
-If neither keyword is recognized, the door status is set to unknown.
-The complete return message is displayed in the App for a short time.
-HTML elements are stripped from the text.
+Recognized are the keywords `LOCKED` (door closed) and `UNLOCKED` (door open) that can occure anywhere in the response, even in tags.
+If neither keyword is found, the door status is set to unknown.
+The complete return message is always displayed in the App for a short time (with HTML elements stripped).

+## Auto-Select By SSID

+The door setup can be selected depending on what WiFi network the device is connected to.
+This can help to avoid to switch the door setup by hand.
+Even multiple SSIDs can be set as a comma separated list.

 ## Build from Sources